More About In-Spirit Qigong

 Helen, 2022

-A Qigong class with Amadis is a mix of animation, meditation, visualisation and transmission practices which includes movement, posture, voice-work and breath-work techniques.
-Alongside set sequences and forms you will also explore free-flowing styles or spontaneous qigong.
+A class with Amadis is a mix of animated and slow movements, breathwork, felt-sense mindfulness, visualisation and meditation practices.
+Alongside set sequences and forms you will also explore free-flowing styles and spontaneous Qigong.

 Over time you often find you develop your potential Qi-related faculties such as intuitive powers, psychic sensitivity and a capacity to heal others.